Community Employment Project

 The CE Project provides participants with skills through training (ranging from computer training to Youth Work Degree), work experience and personal support to progress into employment or education.

-There are also CE support staff working in Daybreak, the Letterkenny Youth Information Centre (YIC) and Administration who provide educational support to young people, information through different media services and administration support to Donegal Youth Service in Letterkenny.
+There are also CE support staff working in Aspire, the Letterkenny Youth Information Centre (YIC) and Administration who provide educational support to young people, information through different media services and administration support to Donegal Youth Service in Letterkenny.

 One of the participants works as a caretaker for a community project in Manorcunningham.